dividedmind/statistics-done-wrong/power.rst

   The likelihood of getting different numbers of heads, if you flip a coin a hundred times.

-You can see that 50 heads is the most likely option, but it's also reasonably likely to get 45 or 57.
+You can see that 50 heads is the most likely option, but it still happens less than 10% of the time, because of the plethora of options.
+It's also reasonably likely to get 45 or 57, and 95% of the time, you will get between 40 and 60 heads.
 So if you get 57 heads, the coin might be rigged, but you might just be lucky.
+On the other hand, if you get more than 60 or fewer than 40 heads, you have obtained a comparatively unlikely result, and you have reason to be suspicious.
+More extreme results become yet more unlikely: there is only a 1% chance of obtaining more than 63 or fewer than 37 heads, and reaching 90 or 100 heads is almost impossible.

 Let's work out the math.
 Let's say we look for a *p* value of 0.05 or less, as scientists typically do.
 That is, if I count up the number of heads after 10 or